leanprover/fp-lean/functional-programming-lean/src/dependent-types/indexed-families.md

 {{#example_decl Examples/DependentTypes.lean Vect}}
 ```

-Function declarations may take some arguments before the colon, indicating that they are available in the entire definition, and some arguments after, indicating a desire to pattern-match on them and define the function case-by-case.
+Function declarations may take some arguments before the colon, indicating that they are available in the entire definition, and some arguments after, indicating a desire to pattern-match on them and define the function case by case.
 Inductive datatypes have a similar principle: the argument `α` is named at the top of the datatype declaration, prior to the colon, which indicates that it is a parameter that must be provided as the first argument in all occurrences of `Vect` in the definition, while the `Nat` argument occurs after the colon, indicating that it is an index that may vary.
 Indeed, the three occurrences of `Vect` in the `nil` and `cons` constructor declarations consistently provide `α` as the first argument, while the second argument is different in each case.